zhenjia2017/RDUKG/README.md

 ## Feedback
 Any feedback is welcome!
-Please do not hesitate to contact us via mail: zjia@swjtu.edu.cn.
+If you have any issues downloading or deploying the MKG, please do not hesitate to contact us via mail: zjia@swjtu.edu.cn.

 ## License
 The MKG is licensed under [MIT license](LICENSE).